Summer Programs FAQ

 - What else can I do after the program?

-Alumni of CED Summer Programs can request paper or electronic transcripts through the UC Berkeley Office of the Registrar Transcript Ordering Service.
+Alumni of the academic CED Summer Programs can request paper or electronic transcripts through the UC Berkeley Office of the Registrar Transcript Ordering Service.

-Students are welcome to use the communication channels used during the program such as Slack or WhatsApp, as well as social media, to stay in touch after the program and share contact information with each other.
+Students are welcome to use the communication channels used during the program such as Slack or WhatsApp, as well as social media, to stay in touch after the program.
 CED Summer Programs instructors and admin staff also love to hear from students regarding their future plans.
-Last but not least, follow us on Instagram.

 All students receive a survey at the end of each program.
 It helps us greatly when students provide us with input regarding their experience by completing the survey.